 For those who may need a bit more guidance and who will be tackling smaller projects, a local hardware store gift card works well.
 If they need a photo-hanging kit, the section at their local Ace Hardware may be less intimidating than the full aisle of options at a larger hardware store.

 If you’re a coupon enthusiast, this is a great time to share your wisdom — and your hard earned clippings!
 Stores like Bed, Bath and Beyond and Kohl’s are notorious for offering long-term discounts for one item or an entire purchase.
 Save up coupons you think the homeowners may want to use, and organize them by type (food, gas, bedding/home goods, hardware and home improvement, etc.)

 Be sure not to give coupons that expire within a week of their moving day.
 The goal is to minimize their stress and spending, not to make them worry about getting to the store before they’ve had a chance to unpack.

 Buyers often overlook the need for new address labels or an address stamp so this is a great idea they won’t be expecting.
 Online sites like Zazzle and Shutterfly have dozens of affordable designs available.

 Most homeowners have plenty of picture frames from their previous residence, but they may not have indoor plants to jazz up the décor.
-Consider the size of their new home and their style as you select planters and plants.
+Consider the size of their new home and their style as you select planters and plants from a local nursery.